Enterprise Printers vs. Office Printers: What's Different?

 Total Cost of Ownership

-Enterprise printers cost more upfront — typically $500 to $5,000+ depending on the model.
+Enterprise-grade units cost more upfront — typically $500 to $5,000+ depending on the model.
 But the cost per page is dramatically lower because they use high-yield toner cartridges, have longer-lasting components, and come with on-site warranty service.
-Over a 3-5 year lifespan, an enterprise printer usually costs less in total than burning through multiple consumer printers.
+Over a 3-5 year lifespan, an enterprise unit usually costs less in total than burning through multiple consumer-grade replacements.

 When to Make the Jump

-If your office prints more than 3,000 pages a month, or if more than 5 people share a printer, it's time to consider enterprise equipment.
+If your office prints more than 3,000 pages a month, or if more than 5 people share a single device, it's time to consider enterprise equipment.
 The upfront investment pays for itself through reliability, lower per-page costs, and fewer headaches.